LD4P/arm/modeling_recommendations/materials.md

 <a name="AreasforFutureResearch">Areas for Future Research</a>
 ===========
-- Use of crm:P2_has_type vs skos:broader.
-Do they have the same semantics?
 - Can emulsion (bf:emulsion, bf:Emulsion) be integrated into the Materials model, or does it require different treatment?
 - Consider whether the hasAppliedMaterial predicate should actually connect the applied material to the base material rather than the object; that seems to be more semantically accurate.
 Could there be layers of applied materials, each applied on top of the other?
 That couldn’t be captured by multiple hasAppliedMaterial assertions on the resource.
 - Consider whether it would be useful to ask RDA to define a superproperty “has material” of properties “has applied material” and “has base material”.